Find schools that offer these popular programs

-Delaware requires a score of no less than 150 on each individual test and a score of at least 600 across all four parts combined.
+Delaware requires a score of no less than 145 on each individual test and a score of at least 580 across all four parts, combined, of the GED exam.
 There is no wait period for retaking a subject area that you failed.
 However, if you retake a subject area test three times, you must wait 60 days to take it again.

 Format and Structure of GED Exams

 To earn a GED credential, you need to take and pass four tests in writing and reading, social studies, science, and mathematics.
 Most of the GED exams are multiple-choice, although there is an essay included in the writing test.
 You may use a calculator for most of the mathematics exam (part 2) and for some of the science and social studies questions.
 Some of the math answers need to be written on a standard or coordinate grid.

 The GED exam is not offered online and must be taken in-person at an approved testing center.
 Testing and preparation locations may be found at the Department of Education's website or by using the locator on the ACE website.